Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 One of the fundamental concepts of Ansible are playbooks.
 Playbooks are one of the core features of Ansible and tell Ansible what to execute.
 They are like a to-do list for Ansible that contains a list of tasks.
 Playbooks are the files where Ansible code is written.
 Playbooks are written in YAML format.
 YAML stands for Yet Another Markup Language.
 See them as like a to-do list for Ansible that contains a list of tasks.

 Playbooks contain the steps which the user wants to execute on a particular machine.
 Playbooks are run sequentially.
 Playbooks are the building blocks for all the use cases of Ansible.
+It's important to note that playbooks normally utilise modules, these modules normally define the functionality of your playbook and what systems and features your playbook will excute on, we'll cover a few in this guide but for a more complete list see the modules index hosted on the Ansible site https://docs.ansible.com/ansible/latest/modules/modules_by_category.html

 In this exercise we are going to create our own Ansible playbook to push a configuration to our always-on sandbox.
 As this is a shared environment we're going to have